 This catalogue will provide a critical foundation for sharing valuable data sources, for the development of intelligent models and algorithms that enable simulation of virtual patients and prediction of optimal, individualized treatments for them.

 The data catalogue will be available later this year, before the fall.
-When the catalogue is deployed, we will share a detailed guideline for its use and offer online training (sign up for the webinar here) to show how clinicians and scientists can start contributing to the catalogue and using our resources.
+When the catalogue is deployed, we will share a detailed guideline for its use and offer online training to show how clinicians and scientists can start contributing to the catalogue and using our resources.

 In the meantime, check out other related material on our website, follow us on social media, and help us raise awareness among clinicians and scientists worldwide about this opportunity to join forces in the fight against paediatric cancer.